genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/03_go-to-the-next-level/11_setting_genesis_rules.md

 It is often useful to run tasks periodically - for example, to schedule the production of EOD reports, to change a field in the database if another field has a certain value, or to send a warning when a defined limit is reached.
 For such purposes, the Genesis low-code platform provides a feature called the [Evaluator](../../../server/evaluator/introduction/).
 In system terms, Evaluators enable you to connect [Event Handlers](../../../server/event-handler/introduction/) to two different kinds of event: dynamic and static (cron rules):

 - [Dynamic Rules](../../../getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#setting-up-the-dynamic-rules), also known as dynamic events, are defined as [groovy expressions](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
-- [Static Rules](../../../getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules) are scheduling rules; these are static events, defined as [standard cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+- [Static Rules](../../../getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#static-rules-cron-rules) are scheduling rules; these are static events, defined as [quartz cron expressions](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).

 In both cases, you define the rules in a table in the database: `DYNAMIC_RULES` for dynamic rules and `CRON_RULES` for static rules.
 We're going start with dynamic rules.